Commissioning and Ongoing Verification

 Test Your Knowledge

-A building performed well at opening but energy use has drifted upward over time.
-Which idea most directly addresses this concern?
+A building performed well at opening but its energy use has drifted upward over two years.
+Which idea most directly addresses this?

 A